ibowditch/userdocs/kiosk.md

 There is a mechanism which allows {ref}`you to sign-in without a tag<notag>` but this should only be used in exceptional cases, as the Kiosk is a shared computer, and doesn't know who is at the keyboard.

 Your tag is unique to you, and essentially replaces your signature in the electronic attendance records.
-Using your tag leaves little doubt that it was you who signed-in, so it should be used whenever possible.
+Using your tag leaves little doubt that it was you who signed-in (which is a {ref}`key requirement of the system<main-reqs>`), so it should be used whenever possible.

 The system records when a tag is used, and if your brigade is strict about using tags, your administrator may remind you to use your tag if they see you are repeatedly signing in without it.